Red4Sec/SCReverser/README.md

 SCReverser allows you to perform debugging and reverse engineering on smart contracts.

-Contains a plugin through which you can read intelligent contracts NEO
+Contains a plugin through which you can read NEO smart contracts

 It is possible to open:
 - Contract addresses